OpenHD/OpenHD/OpenHD/tools/mavlink_uart_logger/README.md

-# MAVLink UART Logger
+# MAVLink UART Debugger

-Small standalone utility that reads MAVLink frames from a serial port using the OpenHD dialect and stores a textual log on disk.
+Interactive utility that reads MAVLink frames from a serial port using the OpenHD dialect and displays them in a curses based table similar to `htop`.
+The tool tracks the latest payload per message ID, keeps a running count, and can optionally store a textual log on disk.

 ## Building